domkm/graphql-best-practices/README.md

 ### Deprecation

 Deprecate fields aggressively.
 Existing clients continue to function.
-Do not be afraid to deprecate fields, just make sure deprecation reasons point client developers to the new field(s), if any, that they should use.
+Do not be afraid to deprecate fields, just make sure deprecation reasons point front-end developers to the new field(s), if any, that they should use.

 Have a policy about removing deprecated fields.
 For example, monitor queries in production and remove deprecated fields once they have not been queried in 30 days.